 The night before we arrived, we booked our stay at the Red Bank Charm Inn through Air BnB (Get credits towards your stay with this code: www.airbnb.com/c/johnd9471).
 We dropped off our bag, called an Uber, and headed downtown to Urban Stack for a delicious dinner.

 After stuffing ourselves with juicy burgers, we drank a few more beers at The Chattanooga Brewery and played a couple of great board games until they closed.
 We got a great night’s sleep and woke up early enough to beat the crowds at one of the best brunch places in town.

 The scrumptious and fluffy pancakes at Aretha Frankenstein’s were the perfect ending to our 12 hour stay in Chattanooga.
 We can’t wait to go back and spend more time in this amazing city.
 Next time, we want to try the hang gliding offered at Lookout Mountain.

-After basking in the glory of our ancient ancestors at Mesa Verde National Park, John and I started a 12-hour trek home to Dallas, TX.
+After basking in the glory of the ancient ancestors at Mesa Verde National Park, John and I started a 12-hour trek home to Dallas, TX.
 The drive included a quick yet delightful lunch stop at The Diamond Belle Saloon in Durango, Colorado.
-After we washed down our colossal burgers with a local brew, we needed to get our legs moving before we hit the road again.
+After we'd washed down our colossal burgers with a local brew, we needed to get our legs moving before we hit the road again.

-We walked around the quaint little town and window shopped at the local store fronts.
+We walked around this beautiful ski town and window shopped in the local store fronts.
 There had been some bike races a few hours before we arrived, so the streets were filled with bicycles.
-It was nice to explore the bustling little town before we hopped back in the car to finish our journey home.
+It was nice to explore the bustling town before we hopped back in the car to finish our journey home.

 After watching BBC’s Planet Earth episode on caves, John and I couldn’t pass up the opportunity to see Carlsbad Caverns on our first trip out west, and this National Park did not disappoint.